- General Description

 Student Level: 3rd Year Osteopathic Medical Students

-A one-month required clerkship that gives third-year students continued preparation for clerkship training in rural and community-based rotations.
+A 4 week required rotation that gives third-year students training in a rural and community-based

 - Every Friday students attend didactics which covers a variety of topics.

-- Students are required to contact their assigned preceptor 2 week prior to the beginning of the rotation to coordinate the daily schedule and other pertinent aspects of the rotation.
+- Notify Preceptor: Students are required to contact their assigned preceptor at least 1 week prior to the beginning of the rotation to coordinate the daily schedule and other pertinent aspects of the

-- Students are required to bring identification passwords for library resources (i.e. MD Consult), and current references for Family Medicine, Internal Medicine and Obstetrics/Gynecology with
+- Identification: Students are required to bring passwords for library resources (i.e. MD Consult), and current references for Family Medicine, Internal Medicine and Obstetrics/Gynecology with

 - During the Rotation:

 - Dress appropriately at all times, utilize College approved identification, and identify yourself as a non-graduate medical student not as a medical graduate or a licensed physician.

 - Meet with your preceptor for an office orientation.
 Be prepared to discuss your clinical strengths and weakness relative to the rotation objectives.